pavedroad-io/blueprints/microservices/ga/datamgr/README.md

 ### Create a copy of the sample definition
     roadctl describe templates datamgr > myservice.yaml

+Note: edit myservice.yaml to customize your create below.

-### Get devotions of attributes in your service.yaml
+### Get definitions of attributes in your myservice.txt
-    roadctl explain templates datamgr > myservice.yaml
+    roadctl explain templates datamgr > myservice.txt

 ### Create your microservice
-    roadctl create templates --template datamgr --definition myservice.yaml
+    roadctl create templates datamgr -f myservice.yaml
 ### Build and test
-Executing make will compilte and test your service.
-Optionally, you can do `make compile` followed by `make check`
+Executing make will compile and test your service.
+Optionally, you can do `make compile` followed by `make check`.

     make

 ## Directories